hed-standard/hed-specification/hedspec/HEDspecification.md

 **Example:** Version 1 of HED annotation of a green triangle visual stimulus presentation event.

 **Short form:**

-    _Sensory-event, Experimental-stimulus, Visual-presentation, (Green, Triangle)_
+    Sensory-event, Experimental-stimulus, Visual-presentation, (Green, Triangle)

-    **Long form:  _  _**
+**Long form:**

-    _Event/**Sensory-event**, _
+    Event/**Sensory-event**,

-_      Property/task-property/Task-event-role/**Experimental-stimulus**, _
+    Property/task-property/Task-event-role/Experimental-stimulus,

-_      Property/Sensory-property/**Visual-presentation**,_
+    Property/Sensory-property/Visual-presentation,

-    _(Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Green-_
+    (Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Green-color/Green,

-    _color/**Green**, Item/Object/Geometric-object/2D-shape/**Triangle**),_
+    Item/Object/Geometric-object/2D-shape/Triangle),

-    _Property/Informational-property/Description/An experimental stimulus consisting of a green triangle is displayed on the center of the screen._
+    Property/Informational-property/Description/An experimental stimulus consisting of a green triangle is displayed on the center of the screen.

 The example HED string above illustrates the most basic form of point event annotation.
 The annotation indicates that this is a visual sensory event intended to be an experiment stimulus. _Sensory-event_ is in the _Event_ rooted tree and indicates the general class that this event falls into.
 In general, the annotation for each event should include at least one tag from the _Event_ tree.
-If there are multiple sensory presentations in the same event, a single _Sensory-event_ tag covers the general category for all of the presentations in the event.
+If there are multiple sensory presentations in the same event, a single _Sensory-event_ tag covers the general category for all presentations in the event.
 The individual presentations (which may include different modalities) are grouped with their descriptive tags, while the _Sensory-event_ tag applies overall.
 In this case there is only one, so the grouping is not necessary.

 The _Experimental-stimulus_ is a _Task-property_ tag.
 Whether a particular sensory event is an experiment stimulus depends on the particular task, hence _Experimental-stimulus_ is a _Task-property_.
 Sensory events that are extraneous to the task can also occur, so it is important to distinguish those that are related to the intent of the task.